Actian Vector

-Actian Vector (formerly known as VectorWise) is an SQL relational database management system designed for high performance in analytical database applications.
+Actian Analytics Engine (formerly known as Vector and VectorWise) is an SQL relational database management system designed for high performance in analytical database applications.

 It published record breaking results on the Transaction Processing Performance Council's TPC-H benchmark for database sizes of 100 GB, 300 GB, 1 TB and 3 TB on non-clustered hardware.

 Vectorwise originated from the X100 research project carried out within the Centrum Wiskunde & Informatica (CWI, the Dutch National Research Institute for Mathematics and Computer Science) between 2003 and 2008.

 It was spun off as a start-up company in 2008, and acquired by Ingres Corporation in 2011.

 It was released as a commercial product in June, 2010, initially for 64-bit Linux platform, and later also for Windows.

 Starting from 3.5 release in April 2014, the product name was shortened to "Vector".

 In June 2014, Actian Vortex was announced as a clustered massive parallel processing version of Vector, in Hadoop with storage in HDFS.
 Actian Vortex was later renamed to Actian Vector in Hadoop.